Welcome! This post is part 2 of a three-part series on building and managing a marketing budget:

 In this situation, it’s time to negotiate to retain those budget dollars.
 You’ll have to make a business case to protect the marketing spend in your area.

-When individual marketers start with a laundry list of programs and activities they’d like to spend money on and, one by one, pick which of those will be added to the budget, they’re doing bottom-up marketing budgeting.
+When individual marketers start with a laundry list of programs and activities they’d like to spend money on and, one by one, pick which of those will be added to the budget, they’re creating their marketing strategy using bottom-up marketing budgeting.